 Create an illustrated dictionary with your class while teaching important research, writing, and sorting skills.
 Each child should choose a fruit or vegetable and prepare one page of the guide that includes a drawing, a description in one or two sentences, information on where it is grown, and what nutrition it provides.
 Help the children to stay organized by providing a template for this great class book.

 Encourage children to discover the array of fruits and vegetables available at the supermarket with this scavenger hunt.
 Using the Reproducible on page 46, children visit the produce section with their parents and check off each fruit or vegetable they find.
 Ask them to write a few words describing its color, shape, texture, or smell.
 When the lists are returned to school, ask which items on the list were easy or hard to find.
 Share and list descriptive words.
 Use the list as a writing prompt or to build a word wall.

 An alternative to the scavenger hunt is to arrange a field trip to your local supermarket.
 Dole's 5 A Day program sponsors visits to the produce department of local supermarkets to learn about nutritious fruits and vegetables in a fun and memorable way.
-To find a participating store near you, visit http://www.dole5aday.com/.
-At this Web site, you can also order free kid's fruit and vegetable cookbooks for each child in your class, and free 5 A Day Adventure CD-ROMs.
+To find a participating store near you, visit Dole's website.
+You can also order free kid's fruit and vegetable cookbooks for each child in your class and free 5 A Day Adventure CD-ROMs on the website.

 Friends You Can Count On